CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{< /tab >}}
 {{< tab "NVUE Commands ">}}

-The NVUE Command is not curently supported.
+The NVUE Command is not currently supported.

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}